camunda-community-hub/zeebe-docker-compose/README.md

 - [Docker](https://www.docker.com)

+## Recommended

+To visually inspect and manage running containers and persistent volumes, you can use [Portainer](https://portainer.io).

 ## Start the Containers in the Foreground

 Running the containers in the foreground will tail the output from each of the containers in your console, allowing you to inspect it.

-Run the following command in this directory:
+Run the following command in the directory of the profile that you want to start:

 ```
 docker-compose up